microsoft/Federal-Business-Applications/whitepapers/power-platform-azure-synapse/README.md

 # Power Platform Azure Synapse Link Integration
 > This feature is live in the GCC and GCCH clouds.

-## Overview of the Feature
-Azure Synapse integration with Power Platform Dataverse allows you to sync data automatically from select tables in Dataverse into an Azure Data Lake Storage Account.
-Below is an example of how it works once Azure Synapse Link is already setup.
-Full setup notes for GCC and GCCH are included below.

 ## Support Matrix
 The table below summarizes the supported cloud configurations (**D365 to Azure**):